gcastill0/api-gateway-oss/unit-01/README.md

 </details>
 <br>

-As an alternative, you can reference the following installation script.
+You can reference the following installation script on most Linux variants.
 The procedure requires Python to execute properly.

 ```bash
 # On most Linux variants